Dublin Lights up for Christmas – Amharc Éireann: Eagrán 133

 December 1961 and Dublin was teeming with colourful lights from O’Connell to Grafton Street and the city was electrified with festive cheer.

-This city centre was “packed like never before”.
-People descended on the brightly lit shops to buy perfect gifts for loved ones and to enjoy the very special atmosphere that’s fills the streets of Dublin at Christmastime.
+The city centre was ‘packed like never before’.
+Festive shoppers descended on the city to buy gifts for loved ones and enjoy the very special atmosphere that’s fills the streets of Dublin at Christmastime.

 With kind permission of Gael Linn.